Would you dare spend the night in a nuclear disaster zone?

 Food and Drink in the Chernobyl Exclusion Zone

 As you may recall, I am a vegetarian.
 Going into the tour I wasn’t sure how dire the food situation would be, but I was prepared to tough it out for two days if need be.
-In fact, I visited a supermarket in Kiev and picked up a few granola bars (which turned out to be gross, but that’s another story…) in case that ended up being all I could eat.
+In fact, I visited a supermarket in Kiev and picked up a few granola bars (which turned out to be gross, but that’s another story…) in case that ended up being all I could eat during my Chernobyl excursion.
 Fortunately, Chernobyl Welcome and their partners were well-equipped to serve me some surprisingly good food (for a nuclear disaster zone!).

 For me, eating at the actual Chernobyl Power Plant workers’ cafeteria was one of the highlights of our trip.
 Although the nuclear power plant is now closed, there are still workers doing various jobs throughout the area.
 On Day 1, our tour visited the cafeteria for lunch.
 Before we could go upstairs to the food service area we had to pass through body scanners that checked each person for radiation.
 Then, we grabbed trays and walked down the line as the smiling cafeteria matrons loaded more and more food onto our plates.